EwoutH/urban-self-driving-effects/paper/paper.md

 - `av_initial_costs`: Initial costs for using an autonomous vehicle
 - `av_costs_per_km`: Cost per kilometer for autonomous vehicles
 - `av_costs_per_sec`: Cost per second for autonomous vehicles
-- `av_vot_factor`: Value of time factor for autonomous vehicles
 - `default_value_of_times`: Default values of time for different modes
+- `comfort_factors`: Comfort factors for different modes
 - `pop_dict_pc4_city`: Dictionary of population by postal code
-- `areas`: List of unique MRDH regions in the simulation
+- `mrdh65s`: List of unique MRDH regions in the simulation
 - `pc4s`: List of unique postal codes in the simulation
 - `trips_by_hour_chance`: Dictionary of trip probabilities by hour
 - `trips_by_mode`: Dictionary tracking the number of trips by mode